 - The Simpsons: The episode where Marge goes into bodybuilding had her obsessed with gaining muscle, despite being very muscular even for a man, due to her run-in with a mugger at the beginning of the episode.
-The muscle gain becomes a way for her to get rid of her feeling of helplessnes, until it becomes a goal in itself.
+The muscle gain becomes a way for her to get rid of her feeling of helplessness, until it becomes a goal in itself.

 - The first ever Cut Away Gag in Family Guy followed a comment about how a poor self-body-image has created lots of problems, cut away to... a skinny and weak Adolf Hitler in a gym, called Das Gym, struggling with a small set of barbells and glaring angrily at a musclebound Jewish man surrounded by beautiful women.

 - A long running desire of Ren from Ren and Stimpy was to get pectoral implants.
 In one episode he finally does...using the fat from Stimpy's butt.

 - An episode of Spongebob Square Pants had Spongebob ordering inflatable muscular arms after realizing how skinny he is.
 Too bad for him that they don't actually increase his strength.

 - One episode of Beavis And Butthead has the duo trying to gain a protein shake in hopes that it'll make them more attractive to chicks.
 After failing to order the actual thing (since they don't have any money) the two go over to Stuart's house and make their own drink using random food from his kitchen.
 The drink is thoroughly disgusting, but doesn't actually make any difference.
 The two try exercising for awhile (by which we mean badly copying the protein shakes spokesmans crappy exersize program, then jogging about 50 feet), but quit because it's too hard.
 When they return home, they catch a news story that the spokesman they were trying to imitate has just died of a heart attack (not in the least bit surprising considering the mans psychotically energetic behavior).